balabanas/code-snippets/scoring_api/README.md

 ... and use it as a `token` parameter with `login` = `admin`.

 ###Run Tests
+Unit, integration and end-to-end (e2e) tests are available.
+For tests from /unit Redis instance is not required, it is mocked.
+For tests from /integration and /e2e running Redis isntance is required.

+To run all tests start Redis on `localhost` and port 6379.
+Tests are operated on DB with index 1.

+Then run:
-* Make sure your currend dir is one level up of `scoring_api` dir, and run `python -m scoring_api.test`
+* Make sure your currend dir is one level up of `scoring_api` dir, and run `python -m unittest`

-+REDIS
-docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest docker exec -it redis-stack-server redis-cli